 Regarding voluntary contributions to the Deutsche Rentenversicherung, the Social Security Agreement specifies that if you reside in the EU or the UK, you are given the choice to continue making contributions towards qualifying for a statutory pension in Germany.

-In addition, if you have already paid contributions for at least 60 months, you can continue to pay into the German pension system from anywhere in the world.
+Furthermore, if you have already made contributions for at least 60 months, you are allowed to continue contributing to the German pension system from anywhere in the world.

 This means if you live in the EU/UK or have contributed to the German pension system for a minimum of 60 months, you do not qualify for a Pension Refund.
 This is because you are eligible for a German pension, and the agreement enables you to make voluntary contributions, even if you do not directly benefit from them.

-If you do not meet the pension eligibility criteria and live outside the EU or the UK, you may be entitled to a pension refund 24 months after your last contribution.
+If you do not meet the pension eligibility criteria and live outside the EU or UK, you may be eligible for a pension refund 24 months after your last contribution.

 Use our free eligibility check to claim your Pension Refund

-Navigating the terrain of German pension refunds reveals that processing times can significantly vary, often extending from several months to over half a year.
-For those seeking a swifter process, specialized services provide an accelerated pathway.
+When navigating the terrain of German pension refunds, it becomes clear that processing times can vary considerably.
+They can often stretch from several months to more than six months.
+For those seeking a quicker process, specialized services offer an accelerated route.